Ahmed Haroun: The ICC warrants and their aftermath

 On 27 April 2007, the International Criminal Court issued an arrest warrant for Ahmad Muhammad Haroun, charging him with 20 counts of crimes against humanity and 22 counts of war crimes.
 He is accused of recruiting, funding and arming the Janjaweed militia.
 The Janjaweed attacked civilians and pillaged towns and villages during counterinsurgency attacks.

 From April 2003 until September 2005, Haroun was Minister of State as well as head of the "Darfur Security Desk," and from 2006 to 2009, he served as the Minister of State for Humanitarian Affairs.
 Currently, he is the governor of South Kordofan, which borders South Sudan, where a brutal counterinsurgency campaign is raging, most severely in the Nuba mountains.

 Despite international calls for his arrest, Haroun continued to serve as minister of state for humanitarian affairs (which is a post below the full ministerial level).
 In this role, Haroun oversaw Darfur's two million internally displaced persons.
 Aid agencies have accused him of hindering their efforts to bring relief to the displaced.

 In September 2007, the Sudanese government announced that Haroun would lead an investigation into human rights abuses in Darfur.
 It also appointed Haroun to be a member of its committee overseeing the United Nations African Union Mission in Darfur (UNAMID), thus influencing the deployment of peacekeepers in Darfur.

 As a result of the escalating crisis in the state of Abyei in the first week of 2011, the UN decided to fly Haroun to the province.
 He was seen as the only suitable mediator at the time.
 The ICC is not a part of the UN, but the UN promised to cooperate with the ICC, and the action chosen by the UN – although pragmatic – proved controversial.

 Governor of South and North Kordofan

 In June 2011, Haroun defeated Abdelaziz al-Hilu of the SPLA to become the governor of South Kordofan in an election rejected by the SPLA as rigged.

 On 12 July 2013 Haroun, along with the Governor of North Kordofan, resigned.
 In a presidential decree Omar al-Bashir reappointed Haroun as Governor of North Kordofan until 23 February 2019.

 2019 arrest

 In April 2019, Haroun was arrested by local authorities in Sudan following the 2019 Sudanese coup d'état, which overthrew Omar al-Bashir.
 On 5 May 2020, he tested positive for COVID-19 and was subsequently placed in quarantine.

+He escaped from Kobar Prison during the chaos of the civil war, and voiced support for the Sudanese Armed Forces.

+In January 2024, the United States offered a $5 million reward for information leading to the capture of Ahmed Haroun.
+Haroun is portrayed by the US State Department as having recruited, financed and armed the sinister Janjaweed militia who participated in atrocities including murder, rape, torture, forced deportations and other inhumane treatment in Darfur in the 2000s.